History of the Beer Wurlitzer

 By the end of January 1925 the organ was fully operational.
 It was opened by the organist Jack Courtnay on the 26th January 1925.
 On its opening night it accompanied the film “Claude Duval” starring Fay Compton and Nigel Barrie.

 Between 1925 an 1929 the Wurlitzer was used to accompany all the silent films of the day, including the likes of Charlie Chaplin and Buster Keaton.
+Organists at the Picture House during this period included Stanley Kilburn, Charles Willis, Edward O’Henry and Edwin Bosworth.
 When the “talkies” arrived, the Wurlitzer went on to be used for solo spots and to provide music during the interval.
-At about the same time, Wilfred Gregory became resident organist at The Picture House.
+At about the same time, Wilfred Gregory became resident organist at The Picture House - a position he held for the next ten years.

-During the days of World War 2 the Wurlitzer, at the hands of Wilfred, was a great morale booster to the people of Walsall.
+During the days of World War 2 the Wurlitzer was a great morale booster to the people of Walsall.
 After the war, with television gaining in popularity, cinemas began to see the size of their audiences dwindle.